Tired of feeling the Blues ? (Part-1)

 June 2016 - the American Medical Association (AMA) published their highly controversial guidance, warning of the excessive amounts of blue light present in most White LED lighting, and providing recommendations for healthier Streetlights and Indoor lights.

-Central to the report was the theme : the unnaturally strong blue wavelengths, common in LED lighting, "has a 5 times greater health impact".
-And the AMA listed some key health issues revealed by survey data, including:
+Central to the report : unnatural LED lighting, "has a 5 times greater health impact".
+The AMA listed key health issues revealed by survey data, including:

 - reduced sleep times